marcelotduarte/cx_Freeze/doc/src/bdist_appimage.rst

    * - .. option:: sign_key, --sign-key
      - Key ID to use for gpg/gpg2 signatures
    * - .. option:: updateinformation, --updateinformation
-     - Embed update information STRING and generate zsync file
+     - Embed update information STRING (or 'guess') and generate zsync file;
    * - .. option:: target_name, --target-name
      - name of the file to create; if the name ends with ".AppImage" then it is used verbatim, otherwise, information about the